AdobeDocs/events.en/help/skill-exchange/workfront/2025/aug/review-approval.md

 * **Flexible Collaboration** Easily add teams, external reviewers, and adjust roles mid-process for dynamic project needs.
 * **Transition Support** Options for gradual adoption or immediate switch, with full parity planned for legacy features.

-Leverage these insights to optimize your approval workflows, improve compliance, and accelerate project delivery.﻿
+Leverage these insights to optimize your approval workflows, improve compliance, and accelerate project delivery.